- Home

 The value a digit represents based on its position in a number; the same digit means different amounts in different places.

-Why is Place Value important?
+What is the Place Value formula?

 Prerequisites